Killings of Sydney Land and Nehemiah Kauffman

 On October 26, 2016, Sydney Land and her boyfriend Nehemiah Kauffman were shot and killed in her apartment in Las Vegas, Nevada.
 Their bodies were found the next day.
 Initially, Las Vegas Metropolitan Police Department (also known as Metro) announced that they had no motive and no suspects in the case.
 Land's mother, Connie Land, asserted that Sydney had possibly been targeted for prostitution grooming by pimps.

 A local judge, Melanie Andress-Tobiasson, befriended Connie Land over shared concerns about sex trafficking in Las Vegas, but later the two friends had a falling out.
 Andress-Tobiasson had compelled Connie to hand over confidential text messages between her and a Metro homicide detective who had been working the case.

-Connie was found dead in August 2022, and Andress-Tobiasson was found dead in February 2023, each of gunshot wounds.
+Connie was found dead in August 2022, and Andress-Tobiasson was found dead in January 2023, each of self-inflicted gunshot wounds.
 The Clark County Coroner's Office ruled Andress-Tobiasson's death a suicide.
 Although a number of people allegedly involved in local sex trafficking were declared either persons of interest or suspects in the case, as of October 2024 no arrests had been made in the killings of Land and Kauffman.